ebingrav/avwiki/New_Character_Guide.md

 -   How much HP and Mana will that race have?
 This is mostly determined by Constitution and Intelligence respectively.
--   Does the race have a [racial armor bonus](:Category:Racial_Armor "wikilink")?
+-   Does the race have a [racial armor bonus](:Category:Racial_Armor.md "wikilink")?
 This will provide a flat reduction to damage received and keep you alive longer.
--   Does the race have a [racial damage / archer / sneak modifier](:Racial_Combat_Modifier "wikilink")?
+-   Does the race have a [racial damage / archer / sneak modifier](:Racial_Combat_Modifier.md "wikilink")?
 These will provide boosts to your damage depending on your class.
 -   For spellcasters, is the race "nofail" on spells, meaning does it have a chance to fail when its casts or will it succeed every time.
-    Additionally, do the race receive any special [spell cost reduction modifiers](:Racial_Spell_Cost_Modifier "wikilink").
+    Additionally, do the race receive any special [spell cost reduction modifiers](:Racial_Spell_Cost_Modifier.md "wikilink").
 The lower the
     spell cost, the more you can cast!
--   Do you plan to play one of the [remort races](:Category:Remort_Races "wikilink")?
+-   Do you plan to play one of the [remort races](:Category:Remort_Races.md "wikilink")?
 If so, ensure the race you're playing as meets the remort race conditions.

 ## Quests